kot239/kot239/README.md

-- 👋 Hi, I’m @kot239, actually my name is German and I'm from Saint-Petersburg, Russia.
+- 👋 Hi, I’m @kot239, actually my name is German.
 - 👀 I’m interested in Bioinformatics, ML, Chemoinformatics and other fields of Computer Science!
 - 🌱 I’m currently learning in HSE SPb on the programm "Applied Math and Computer Science"
 - 👨🏻‍💻 Ex-internship in Yandex.Lavka / Yango Deli (C++ developer)